killdash9/MacClam/README.md

 * Updates clamd signatures
 * Starts active monitoring services clamd and fswatch if not already running
 * Registers live monitoring to run on startup (also done in crontab)
+* If run from a terminal, it will show any current scanning activity

 `./MacClam.sh /path/file_or_directory ...`